PyMVPA/PyMVPA/doc/source/tutorial_start.rst

   ``HalfPartitioner``.

 Once the ``cv`` object is created, it can be called with a dataset, just like we did with the classifier before.
-It will internally perform all dataset partitioning, split each generated dataset into training and testing sets (based on the partitions), and train and test the classifier repeatedly.
+It will internally perform all the dataset partitioning, split each generated dataset into training and testing sets (based on the partitions), and train and test the classifier repeatedly.
-Finally it will return the results of all cross-validation folds.
+Finally, it will return the results of all cross-validation folds.

 >>> cv_results = cv(ds)
 >>> np.mean(cv_results)